Phemz0/Automation-for-Silent-Log-Source-/README.md

 Download Files from Dashboard

-	Download all necessary files from the customer dashboard.
-(All Other.csv, Windows (Domains).csv and Windows Hosts.csv) Ensure that file names are unique—for example, Allstuff.csv is fine, but Allstuff (1).csv will not work.
+	Download all necessary files from the customer dashboard (They need to be csv files).
+(All Other.csv, Windows (Domains).csv and Windows Hosts.csv)
+	Ensure that file names are unique—for example, Allstuff.csv is fine, but Allstuff (1).csv will not work.
 Rename any duplicates if needed.

 Move CSV Files